SkylineCommunications/dataminer-docs/user-guide/Getting_started/Accessing_DataMiner/Accessing_DataMiner_Cube/Opening_DataMiner_Cube/Options_for_opening_DataMiner_Cube.md

 ### options=

-Use this option along with *preset=*, in order to load a spectrum preset in the Spectrum Analyzer element(s) opened right after startup.*options=* is required in order to specify the preset options.
+Use this option along with *preset=*, in order to load a spectrum preset in the Spectrum Analyzer element(s) opened right after startup.*options=* is used in order to specify the preset options.

 Spectrum preset options have to be specified as the sum of the following hexadecimal values: